-It’s only later on after the headlines fade, we learn that the founders and employees received no cash from the sale.
-The investors walked away with all of the proceeds.
+After the headlines fade, we learn that the founders and employees received no cash from the sale.
+Instead, the investors walked away with all of the proceeds.

 Let’s start with defining a liquidation event.
 Here is a fairly standard definition of a liquidation event from an investment term sheet: